jadamsowers/trailhead/backend/scripts/README.md

 ### Admin Requirements

-The script requires an **admin user** to create trips.
+The script requires an **admin user** to create outings.
 The authenticated Clerk user must:

 1. Have the `admin` role set in Clerk's public metadata
 2. Be properly configured in the Clerk dashboard